Marketing made Easy — A Comprehensive Guide to Marketing

 - Sending the right message, to the right person and at the right time.

-To understand it better, we will be briefly discussing further how to choose your particular Niche, how to use the CATT marketing funnel, and Integrated digital marketing framework to build your customer’s trust and get effortless conversions.
+To understand it better, we will be briefly discussing further the topics of Niche selection, Marketing Funnel, and Integrated Digital Marketing Framework to hit the right spot and get effortless conversions.

 That’s what the next principle talks about.